patelabhay12/AppleStore_Frontend/README.md

-# Assignment Title: Frontend Engineer - Apple Website Team
+# Frontend Engineer - Apple Website Team

 This project is a web page showcasing a selected product from Apple's lineup, developed as part of a frontend development assignment.
 The goal is to demonstrate frontend development skills and the ability to contribute to the Apple Website Team.